by Allie Kersten

 Sam began sharing his love of music through YouTube from his dorm room in 2011.
 That love only grew, and people noticed.
 It didn’t take long for Sam to develop a loyal and loving fan base of viewers that supported him in all he did.
 While his show at Red Room was small and intimate, you could tell how devoted every audience member was to him and his goals.

 Continue reading “Show Review: Sam Tsui at the Red Room”

-David Keenan is an Irish songwriter, “a young artist who uses his lyrics to paint pictures with words on canvases of silence, curating a body of work which is steeped in the poetic tradition of old but delivered in such a way that is entirely his own.”
-He is currently on a toour of the East Coast.
-His live shows have been described as visceral and spiritual.
-Keenan is an artist who advocates expression through all forms possible.
+Keenan is “a young artist who uses his lyrics to paint pictures with words on canvases of silence, curating a body of work which is steeped in the poetic tradition of old but delivered in such a way that is entirely his own.”
+He is currently on a tour of the East Coast.
+His live shows have been described as visceral and spiritual and he advocates expression through all forms possible.